CraigJPerry/home-network/README.md

 ## Making It Your Own ##

 1. Fork this project
-2. Edit `group_vars/all`, see comments for how to set a default password (you will be forced to choose a new one on login)
+2. Edit `group_vars/all`
 3. Update the `pull_command` variable to point to your forked repo (see `roles/install_ansible_pull/defaults/main.yml`)
 4. At this point, you can bootstrap hosts by running the bootstrap playbook.
-You hosts will begin polling your repo and they'll maintain their ansible-pull configuration but nothing else.
-I.e. all they'll do is keep checking your repo.
+Your hosts will begin polling your repo and they'll maintain their ansible-pull configuration but nothing else.
+I.e. all they'll do is keep checking your repo
 5. Assign your hostnames to as many groups as makes sense
 6. Set your groups to do things in local.yml